How much did it cost U.S. to acquire its territories?

 How much did it cost U.S. to acquire its territories?
-What to know as Trumps escalates calls to take Greenland
+What to know as Trump escalates calls to take Greenland

 The U.S. has purchased multiple territories and states since it’s formation